 Flowers in January?
 You bet.
-Although they’re not showy blossoms that attract most people searching for signs of spring, the flowers of California hazelnut are a truly welcome sight in mid-winter to spring.
-Hazelnuts are monoecious plants, having both soft-yellow male catkins that dangle off the tips of leafless branches, and tiny feathery clusters of red stigmas—decidedly female—that are few and can be difficult to see.
+Although they’re not showy blossoms that attract most people desperately searching for signs of spring, the flowers of California hazelnut are a truly welcome sight in mid-winter to spring.
+Hazelnuts are monoecious plants, having both soft-yellow male catkins that dangle off the tips of leafless branches, and tiny feathery clusters of red stigmas—decidedly female—that are few and often difficult to see.
 Due to their timing and structure, they are pollinated by wind, not insects.

 A member of the birch family, California hazelnut’s botanical name originates from both Greek and Latin.
-The genus Corylus comes from the Greek korulos, which means “helmet” and refers to the nearly impenetrable husk on the top of the nut.
+The genus name, Corylus, comes from the Greek korulos, which means “helmet” and refers to the nearly impenetrable husk on the top of the nut.
 The epithet, cornuta, means “horned” in Latin and refers to a beaklike point formed by the bracts, or husk, that enclose the developing fruit.

 How it grows

 Many wild species eat and disperse the nuts.
 Rabbits and deer eat leaves and sprouts.
-Cover is provided for many species of birds as well as mammals.
+Cover is provided for many species of birds, as well as mammals.

 Try it at home